Muyesto/ICS3203-CAT2-ASSEMBLY-151671/README.md

 -I encountered a couple of challenges such as errors in addressing or lengths often resulted in incorrect outputs or crashes and ensuring that all conditions were covered without unintended fall-throughs or skipped cases.

+#QUESTION THREE#
+The following is a short summary of how the stack was used:

+push ebp	    - Save the caller's base pointer. mov ebp, esp  - Create a new stack frame. push ebx	    - Save the caller's value of ebx. push eax	    - Pass the argument (n-1) to recursion. pop ebx	      - Restore the caller's value of ebx. mov esp, ebp	- Restore the caller's stack pointer. pop ebp	      - Restore the caller's base pointer.

+#QUESTION FOUR#